WJP-DAU/USA-report-2024/README.md

 The **_Rule of Law in the United States 2024_** presents question-level data drawnfrom the General Population Poll (GPP), an original data source designed and collected by the World Justice Project.
 The GPPwas conducted through online interviews to a nationally representative sample of 1,046 U.S. households in 2024.
-This poll wasdesigned to capture data on the experiences and perceptions of ordinary people regarding a variety of themes related to the ruleof law.
+This poll was designed to capture data on the experiences and perceptions of ordinary people regarding a variety of themes related to the ruleof law.

 The data derived from the General Population Poll is presented in this report as thematic briefs, each one highlighting a different dimension of the rule of law from the perspective of people in the United States.
 The sections of this report describe people's perceptions and attitudes towards the following topics: accountability, authoritarianism, corruption, and trust in institutions.
 This edition of the **_The Rule of Law in the United States: Key Findings from the WJP General Population Poll 2024_** also presents a new set of questions related to the 2024 Presidential elections.
 These new questions are focused on the integrity of the electoralprocess and on people's attitudes when presented with hypothetical scenarios.